If you are a Muslim who has never spoken to a Jew

 If you want the chance to represent your faith

-To educate the 'other' about your beliefs, your culture, your religion's way
+To educate the 'other' about your beliefs, your culture, your religion's way of life

 To be educated in return